metamath/lamp-guide/docs/index.md

 * Under the "Editor" tab", press the "+" in the [editor command icon bar](#editor-command-icon-bar) to create a new statement‡.
-Enter the goal of the proof.
+Enter the goal of the proof as its statement.
-  Typically the goal will begin with the symbol "|-" which means "it is true that".
+  Typically the goal's statement will begin with the symbol "|-" which means "it is true that".
-  Click on its step number (1) if you want to rename the step name (typically this is named "qed" if you don't have a better name).
+  Click on its step number if you want to rename the step name (typically this is named "qed" if you don't have a better name).
 * If there are hypotheses, press "+" to enter each one, and select the "P" using Alt+left click (or Opt+left click) to change "P" (provable assertion)